beemorris/beemorris.github.io/_pages/employment.md

 I am currently a full time Ph.D. student and Research Assistant at Indiana University.

+I am also a part time Linguistics Analyst II at TELUS International.

 I have previously been an Associate Instructur at IU and a Graduate Assistant at Indiana University via [The LINGUIST List](https://linguistlist.org/people/becca/).